BonkerGod/TUD-PV-monitoring-tool/README.md

 <details>
     <summary><b>OPET_control</b></summary>
     <p>This folder contains the <code>OPET_control.py</code>.
 This piece of code acts as the translation layer between the OPETs and the <code>TUD-opet-supervisor.py</code>.
 This control mechanism is pulled from <a href='https://github.com/NatLabRockies/opet-control?tab=readme-ov-file'>opet-control</a>.
 We have made some slight changes, but it is mostly the same.
-The most important addition is that we also measure the solar cell temperature.
+Here is our <a href='https://github.com/Kamerplant71/TUD-opet-control'>fork</a> The most important addition is that we also measure the solar cell temperature.
 To get further insight into how this translation layer works, look into <a href='https://github.com/NatLabRockies/opet-firmware'>opet-firmware</a>.
     </p>
 </details>